Vivikyung/percolation_tester/README.md

       In the end, it creates a pyplot plot graph with the x axis being the list of vacancy probabilities, the y axis being the percolation probabilities, and the title being Undirected Percolation.

+perc_tester is a main method that tests all the above functions.